git-tfs/git-tfs/doc/usecases/migrate_tfs_to_git.md

  (recommended if you want an email address instead of a windows login in commit messages), ...

 Wait quite some time, fetching changesets from TFS is a slow process :(

+#### Fetch all the history, for only merged branches

+If only the complete history of the main branch is important for you, you could fetch only the history of the main branch and onk=ly the branches merged into it.

+To do that, do not specify the `--branches` or use the default value of the option `--branches=auto`, like that:

+    git tfs clone https://tfs.codeplex.com:443/tfs/Collection $/project/trunk . --branches=auto

+#### Fetch all the history, for just the main branch (ignoring all the other branches)

+Unfortunately, the way how changesets are store in TFVC history, make that git-tfs is not able to handle every cases.
+If you still want to retrieve the history, one of the solution is to fetch the history of only one branch ignoring all the other branches and the merge changesets.

+To do that, use the option `--branches=none`, like that:

+    git tfs clone https://tfs.codeplex.com:443/tfs/Collection $/project/trunk . --branches=none

+#### Ignoring history before a specific changeset

+Sometimes, the history is too long and take too much time too retrieve.
+Or too messy and git-tfs fails to retrieve it :( In this case, you could try to retrieve less history by passing to git-tfs, the id of a changeset from where to fetch the history.

+To do that, use the option `--changeset=3245`, and run:

+    git tfs clone https://tfs.codeplex.com:443/tfs/Collection $/project/trunk . --changeset=3245

+#### Fetch only the last changeset

+In the last resort, when none of the solution before has worked, your only solution remains to clone only the last Changeset.
+Even if it's the way that Microsoft recommend to migrate to git (surely because they doesn't provide a better way!?!), that's for us the last solution to try (or if you don't care about your history...).
+You could do it by running:

+    git tfs quick-clone https://tfs.codeplex.com:443/tfs/Collection $/project/trunk .

+#### Speed up process by providing a `.gitignore` file

+For every way to clone, you could provide to git-tfs a `.gitignore` file.
+That way, all the files that will be ignored won't be downloaded, speeding the process.
+That could be particulary usefull to ignore dependencies packages that has been commited but that should not...

 ### Clean commits (optional)